-How many times have you wondered if it's better to get 2 medium pizzas or just 1 large?
-Probably quite many.
-What pizzerias usually tell you is a diameter of the pie.
-But we don't eat the diameter.
-We don't eat a circumference.
-What we eat is the area of a pie.
-It's a very basic math that revolves around the
+How many times have you wondered whether it's better to get 2 medium pizzas or just 1 large pizza?
+Probably quite a few.
+What pizzerias usually tell you is a diameter of the pizza pie, but we don't eat the diameter.
+We don't eat the circumference either.
+What we eat is the area of the pizza.
+It's very basic maths that revolves around the equation

-Area = Radius^2 * Pi equation but often we're in too much hurry or just can't be bothered to calculate it in our heads.
-That's why we built this pizza comparison tool to solve those problems once and forever.
+Area = Radius^2 * Pi, but we're often in too much of a hurry, or just can't be bothered to calculate it in our heads.
+That's why we built this pizza comparison tool to solve these problems once and for all.

-The calculator requires from you minimum effort.
-Simply type in the diameter, price and number of smaller pizzas and repeat it for larger pizza(s) you're considering.
-Tool will show you the total area and price of each and how they compare against each other, expressed as a percentage.
-If you just want to compare the sizes you're free to skip the prices - tool will work either way.
-Units will be defaulted to your country's units but feel free to switch between metric and imperial system as you wish or maybe grab some 3000 millimeters worth of pizza!
+The calculator requires minimal effort from you.
+Simply type in the diameter, price and number of smaller pizzas and repeat it for the larger pizza(s) you're considering.
+This tool will show you the total area and price of each pizza and how they compare against each other, expressed as a percentage.
+If you just want to compare the areas just skip the prices - this tool will work either way.
+Units will be defaulted to your country's units but feel free to switch between metric and imperial as you wish or maybe you could grab 3000 millimeters worth of pizza!

-It's worth noting that almost always it's more cost-effective to opt for a larger pizza.
+It's worth noting that it's almost always more cost-effective to opt for a larger pizza.
 As is the case in any other industry, pizzerias have better margins / markups on smaller products.
-The table below shows how quickly areas grow as the pizza diameter increases and as a result 18-inch pizza is over 3 times larger than a 10-inch one.
+The table below shows how quickly a pizza's area grows as the pizza diameter increases.
+As a result an 18-inch pizza is over 3 times larger than a 10-inch one.
 At the same time grabbing a monster 61-centimeter pizza will feed more people than 2 40-centimeter ones or nearly 6 25-cm pies.

 |Diameter (in)||Area (sq in)||Diameter (cm)||Area (sq cm)||Times bigger than 10in|

-Make sure you have our calculator on you next time you order a pizza.
-You'll be grateful you did the math once the order arrives.
-Now it's not only discounts that can save you money.
+Make sure you use our calculator you next time you order a pizza.
+You'll be grateful you did the maths once your order arrives.
+Now it's not only discounts that can save you money!